datarepublic/senate-matching-data-loader/README.md

 :	Write the mapping file to filename when upload is complete.
 The
 	mapping file will be in CSV format.
 Use "-" to write to stdout.

+--hashed
+: Provide True if the non-primary fields in source file has been hashed to prevent doubling hashing, which could cause poor matching rate.
+  Default value is False

 INPUT FORMAT
 ============